-11. Since at least 2012, the Local Board has explored the issue of school utilization.
-In

-April 2012, the Local Board, in conjunction with the Board of County Commissioners

-(BCC), commissioned a study of facility usage and school consolidation.
-This study was never completed.

-- 12. In 2013, the Local Board hired an independent consultant, MGT of America, to complete the utilization study and make recommendations.
-MGT completed the study; on December 11, 2013, MGT presented its final report to the Local Board; and on January 8, 2014, MGT presented the report to the BCC. - 13.
-In its report, MGT recommended closing two elementary schools and one middle school, and replacing the three schools with a new K-8 school complex.
-The MGT report also recommended balancing enrollments and developing clean feeder patterns across the system.
-The MGT recommendation for the K-8 school did not come to fruition. - 14.
-In February 2015, the Local Board approved the Superintendent's13 recommendation to appoint a Boundary Adjustment Committee (BAC) to address the decline in student enrollment and the effective and efficient use of school facilities, including the possibility of school closures.
-The BAC was given a charge to produce a report by September 2015. - 15.
+- 24. At its February 11, 2015 meeting, the Local Board approved the Superintendent's recommendation to appoint a Boundary Adjustment Committee (BAC) to address the decline in student enrollment and the effective and efficient use of school facilities, including the possibility of school closures.
+The BAC was given a charge to produce a report by September 2015. - 25.
 In May 2015, the Superintendent submitted his annual, proposed Educational Facilities Master Plan (EFMP) to the Local Board.
-The EFMP recommended that the Local Board begin the process to close Charles Carroll, one of the elementary schools noted in the MGT recommendation, for the 2016-2017 school year.
-The Local Board adopted the EFMP at its June 10, 2015 meeting. - 16.
-On August 26, 2015, the Local Board issued a press release announcing that the Local Board would meet on September 9, 2015.
+The EFMP recommended that the

+Local Board begin the process to close Charles Carroll, one of the elementary schools noted in the MGT recommendation, for the 2016-2017 school year.
+The Local Board adopted the EFMP at its June 10, 2015 meeting.

+- 26. On August 26, 2015, the Local Board issued a press release announcing that the Local Board would meet on September 9, 2015.
 The press release noted that the agenda items of the meeting would include the presentation of the BAC recommendations and noted "[t]here will be time for citizen participation at this meeting.
 The public is encouraged to attend."
-The September 9, 2015 meeting was also announced in the September 4, 2015 newsletter of Office of Community and Media Relations (OCMR).14 The OCMR newsletter also stated that the agenda items of the meeting would include the presentation of the BAC recommendations and noted "[t]here will be time for citizen participation at this meeting.
+The September 9, 2015 meeting was also announced in the September 4, 2015 newsletter of the Office of Community and Media Relations - (OCMR).13 The OCMR newsletter also stated that the agenda items of the meeting would include the presentation of the BAC recommendations and noted "[t]here will be time for citizen participation at this meeting.
 The public is encouraged to attend."
-(Local Board #10)

-13 Stephen H. Guthrie.

-- 17. At the September 9, 2015 meeting of the Local Board, the BAC presented its final report.
+(Local Board #10) - 27.
+At the September 9, 2015 meeting of the Local Board, the BAC presented its final report.
 The report contained two options for school closures and redistricting, and contained a timeline for feedback, the public hearing process, and a final decision.
-It provided contact information for offering feedback, as well as additional information. - 18.
+It also provided contact information for offering feedback, as well as additional information. - 28.
 Option 1 included the closing of Charles Carroll and balancing enrollments across the remaining schools.
-The BAC determined that Option 1 was insufficient to address the decline in enrollment or adequately reduce expenses. - 19.
-Option 2 recommended the closure of North Carroll, New Windsor, Charles Carroll, Sandymount Elementary School (Sandymount) and Mt.
-Airy Elementary School (Mt.
-Airy) and balancing enrollments across the remaining schools.
-The BAC recommended this option. - 20.
-At the September 9, 2015 meeting, during which five members of the public offered comment, the Local Board directed the Superintendent and the BAC to develop other options for consideration that would impact fewer students than Option 2.
+The BAC determined that Option 1 was insufficient to address the decline in enrollment or adequately reduce expenses.

-14 The OCMR is part of the Local Board and publishes a weekly newsletter called "What's Happening in Carroll County Public Schools."
+13 The OCMR is part of the Local Board and publishes a weekly newsletter called "What's Happening in Carroll County Public Schools."